 Most of these PVC pipes, aka drain lines, rely on gravity.
 The water just drips out gradually.
 In some cases, however, a home might have a condensate pump.
 If you have one of these, the water may get pumped out in large bursts.
 Either way, water coming out of the pipe means the system is removing humidity as it should.

-If this is the sort of "leak" you're concerned about, it's not actually a leak.
+If this is the sort of “leak” you’re concerned about, it’s not a leak.

 You can go back inside and enjoy your cool, comfortable house.
 No need to worry about leaks!

 2. Airflow restrictions can lead to a leaking AC